1988 Metro Conference men's basketball tournament

 The 1988 Metro Conference men's basketball tournament was held March 11–13 at the Mid-South Coliseum in Memphis, Tennessee.

 Louisville defeated Memphis State in the championship game, 81–73, to win their sixth Metro men's basketball tournament.

-The Cardinals, in turn, received a bid to the 1988 NCAA Tournament.
+The Cardinals, still smarting from not having received a bid the previous year one year after being national champions, in turn received a bid to the 1988 NCAA Tournament.

 Format

 All seven of the conference's members participated.
 They were seeded based on regular season conference records, with the top team earning a bye into the semifinal round.
 The other six teams entered into the preliminary first round.